 10. Fremont

 The Fremont neighborhood of Seattle is a lively and eclectic community located just north of downtown.
-The area is home to a diverse array of businesses and attractions, including the Fremont Bridge, the Fremont Troll, and the Fremont Sunday Market.
-Fremont is also known for its lively nightlife scene, with several bars and clubs in the neighborhood.
+The area is home to a diverse array of businesses and attractions, including the Fremont Bridge, the Fremont Troll, a public sculpture dating back to the 1990s, and the Fremont Sunday Market, held each Sunday throughout the year.

 Learn more about the Fremont neighborhood in Seattle.